ykotseruba/SMILER/examples/model_skeletons/docker/README.md

 ## 4. Running your model

 If previous steps were successfull you may now use your model in the same way as the predefined SMILER models.
+See the main README for the available options.